ai-on-gke/website/site/content/docs/tutorials/security/llama-firewall/_index.md

 ## Deploy vLLM Models

-We need to deploy vLLM servers that will serve the Llama Guard model and another normal model that the LLama Guard will secure.
+We need to deploy vLLM servers that will serve the model that the LlamaFirewall will secure.

 1. Create a secret with your HuggingFace token: